Lochoa11/lindexzero/README.md

 # lindexzero

-To see this page copy and past following link into browser
+To see this page go to following link

 https://lochoa11.github.io/lindexzero/